Page loading ... Please wait.

 The icing needs to be used immediately or transferred to an airtight container as royal icing hardens when exposed to air.
 Cover with plastic wrap when not in use.

 To Serve: Place small mounds of confectioners frosting on your serving plate.
-Then gently place the decorated cookies into the frosting.
-This is best done shortly before serving.
+Cover and place in the refrigerator until the frosting is firm.
+Then, just before serving, gently place the decorated cookies into the frosting.

 Pappas, Lou Seibert. 'the Christmas Cookie Book'.
 Chronicle Books.
 New York: 2000.